 2] Reinstall the File Compression Tool

 You should also consider reinstalling the file compression utility.
-This method might help address any problems that may have shown up due to a corrupted installation or a missing file, among other possible causes.
+This method might help address any problems that may have shown up due to a corrupted installation or a missing file, among other possible causes of zip folder invalid on Windows.

 To begin, uninstall your existing file compression tool from your computer.
 After uninstalling the program, you can reinstall it, making sure to download the most recent version.
 It is also recommended to update the compression utility if one is available, as this might help resolve any bugs or compatibility issues that may be creating the error.
 Here’s how you can uninstall an application on a computer running Windows: